March 17th, 2018

 Vendors who would like to pay by check, click here to download a printable application.

-If you’d like to register and pay online, click here to pay by credit card or PayPal.
+If you’d like to register and pay online, click here to pay by credit card or PayPal (deactivated until ready for 2018 registration).

 The Des Moines Knitting Guild will be on hand to wind purchased yarn, give lessons or knitting advice.